 It is your employer’s legal responsibility to provide a safe and productive work environment for employees.
 This includes a space that’s free from sexual harassment and discrimination.
 Failure to provide a safe workplace when a reasonable and prudent employer could have done so is negligence and could result in liability for violations such as sexual harassment.

-The rule of vicarious liability could give you grounds to file a lawsuit against both the person who harassed you and your employer.
+The rule of vicarious liability could give you grounds to file a lawsuit against your employer.
 An employer could be vicariously liable for your sexual harassment case even if it wasn’t the employer doing the harassing, because employers are legally responsible for the actions of its supervisors and employees.

 If you believe you’ve been the victim of workplace sexual harassment in Florida, your first step should be to talk to your human resources (HR) department about the issue.
 HR should have reporting systems in place to document your complaint and notify supervisors and higher-ups.
 In many cases, discussing what’s bothering you with HR can resolve the problem.
 If the problem doesn’t resolve, your next step will be to file a complaint or charge with the EEOC.